mta-solutions/fsharp-data-validation/README.md

 type EmailAddress = private EmailAddress of string
 ```

-Notice that we made the constructor private.
+Note that we made the constructor private.
-This makes it so that we can only construct the type in the Types module.
+This ensures that the type can only be constructed within the Types module.
-This is especially useful when combined with smart constructors which allow us to perform some logic before constructing the type.
+Combining this with smart constructors allows us to apply additional logic before creating an instance of the type.

 ```fsharp
 module Example.Types